lbwright22ci/mow-and-more/README.md

 The About section is divided into three parts: the first details in brief what 'Bob' can offer, the second is a carousel of images from past jobs designed to attract the user to want to find out more, and the third is a list of why this business is better than others.

 Additional features of the About section:
-* Carousel of images does not automatically slide as this can distract the user.
+* The carousel of images does not automatically slide as this can distract the user.
 There are forward and backward buttons on the right and left of the image respectively and a slider indicator beneath.
 Both of these allow the user to toggle between images.
 * Bullet point text enlarges and slightly changes colour when hovered over on laptop and larger screens.

 <details><summary><b>Screen shots of about section features</b></summary>